igorw/weblog/_posts/2012-12-29-sexpr-macros.md

 recursively.
 And probably almost anything else you would want to.
 So what is the next step?

-We have learnt that LISP programs themself consist of lists.
+We have learnt that Lisp programs themself consist of lists.
 This makes them extremely easy to parse.
 But apart from that, we have not really seen the action of "code as data".
 This property is also known as *Homoiconicity*.